clovisjohn/gpt-tweet-tracker/README.md

 !list - Lists all the users being tracked and their respective questions !remove_user - Remove a user from the database.
 !add_user - Add a new user to the database
-!help - Show help for the bot
+!bulk_add - Add users from a twitter list to the database !help - Show help for the bot
 ```